Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Introduction

 Detection-efficiency mismatch leads to unequal frequencies of zeros and ones in the so called raw key.
 Indeed, if, for example, the efficiency of the detector for the signals encoding bit 0 is higher than that of the detector for the signals encoding bit 1, then the frequency of zeros will be greater then the frequency of ones.
 This gives \textit{a priori} information on the raw key to the eavesdropper.
 Analysis of possible attacks on a QKD protocol with such \textit{a priori} information is challenging.

-The first security proof for the BB84 protocol with detection-efficiency mismatch was proposed in Ref.~\cite{Fung}.
-In Ref.~\cite{Lutk-num}, higher secret key rates for BB84 with detection-efficiency mismatch were obtained numerically, which were confirmed analytically in Ref.~\cite{Bochkov}.
+The first security proof for the BB84 protocol with detection-efficiency mismatch was proposed in Ref.~\cite{Fung} and generalized in Ref.~\cite{LyndSkaar}.
+In Ref.~\cite{Lutk-num}, higher secret key rates for BB84 with detection-efficiency mismatch were obtained numerically, which were confirmed analytically in Refs.~\cite{Bochkov,MaZhou}.
 Also the decoy state method was adopted to the case of detection-efficiency mismatch in Ref.~\cite{Bochkov}.
-In all this works an essential restriction on the class of attacks allowed to the eavesdropper is imposed: she is not allowed to add photons to single-photon pulses.
-In other words, the input to the receiver side are single-photon signals.
+In all these works, an essential restriction on the class of attacks allowed to the eavesdropper is imposed: she is not allowed to add photons to the single-photon pulses.
 However, in the general case, the technologically unlimited eavesdropper can increase the number of photons in the pulses, for example, to increase the probability of detection of the desired positions on the receiver side.

-In the case of equal detection efficiencies, the reduction of the multiphoton (infinite-dimensional) input on the receiver side to the single-photon (finite-dimensional) input is provided by the so called squashing model \cite{squash}.
+In the case of equal detection efficiencies, the reduction of the multiphoton (infinite-dimensional) input on the receiver side to the single-photon (finite-dimensional) input is provided by the so called squashing model \cite{squash0,squash1,squash}.
 Squashing model is a special map from an infinite-dimensional Hilbert space to a finite-dimensional one, which gives the same statistics of measurement results.
-However, there is no squashing model for the detection-efficiency mismatch case, hence, the multiphoton input on the receiver side should be analyzed explicitly.
+However, the squashing model for the detection-efficiency mismatch case, which was proposed only recently in Ref.~\cite{Zhang}, additionally requires a constraint that limits the fraction of the state with the number of photons exceeding a certain number.
+Hence, the multiphoton input on the receiver side should be analyzed explicitly.